Browser Fingerprinting: A Complete Guide

 Media fingerprinting is seldom used because it requires the user to grant permission to access their device’s microphone or camera.
 It is used only when the web service requires a compulsory use of the user’s microphone or webcam.

-How do you Enhance Your Online Privacy?
+How do you Enhance Your Online Privacy

 Trying to stop browser fingerprinting can feel like trying to trap air.
 Despite this, you can ensure your privacy online if you have access to the right tools and techniques.

-You can delete cookies because they are stored on your device.
+You can delete cookies because they are stored on your phone.
 You can also choose to reject them or use browser extensions that block them when you surf the internet.
 All of these are not possible with browser fingerprinting.
-First, it is quite invisible, and you are not always aware of its presence.
-Second, browser fingerprints are not stored on your device.
-Also, you can’t access where they are stored to delete yours.

 Stopping browser fingerprinting requires some extreme methods which might affect your browsing experience.
 The web tracking method utilizes core parts of the internet experience.
 Nonetheless, if you’re a privacy-minded person, here are a few ways you can enhance your privacy online.